cwrwhaf/yellowdog/README.md

 *Write a consumer application in a language of your choice (it could be Java again) which subscribes to your kafka topic and aggregates this data, reporting totals to the producer on the import and export for each country_or_area in usd.*
-- Went with kafka streams for this requirement becuase it makes it easy to aggregate data and pass on to another topic
+- Went with spring kafka streams for this requirement becuase it makes it easy to aggregate data and pass on to another topic

 *Extend the producer application to output the totals once all data has been processed.*
 - Used spring kafka `@KafkaHandler`